JNOSQL/jnosql-book/en/part4/chapter4_3.md

 #### Search information from CrudRepository

-The CRUDRepository also has a dynamic query from the method name.
+The CRUDRepository also has a method query from the method name.
 These are the keywords:

 * **findBy**: The prefix to find some information
 * **deleteBy**: The prefix to delete some information

 Also the operators:

-* AND
+* And
-* OR
+* Or
 * Between
 * LessThan
 * GreaterThan